kris2475/Image-Classification-using-TinyML/README.md

 floor supervisor.

-Instead of wasting time on **low-value, repetitive monitoring**, supervisors can redirect their attention to higher-level operational duties, human management, and critical process optimisation.
+Instead of wasting time on **low-value, repetitive monitoring**, supervisors can redirect his attention to higher-level operational duties, human management, and critical process optimisation.
 This is where AI delivers real industrial value: **enhancing safety compliance**, reducing oversight fatigue, and enabling leaner, more